TRT 2: History

-TRT 2 programs include education, culture (documentaries, arts, culture programs and debates), news (daily agenda, economics, arts and culture), sports, various music, drama (drama series, modern adaptations, selected works from Turkish and world cinema, cartoons and series for children).
-Since February 22, 2019, TRT Haber (TRT News Turkish) became a separate 24-hour-news channel and TRT 2 repositions itself as a separate channel for cultural and educational programming, arts, talkshows & documentaries, replacing the educational channel TRT Okul.
+On February 1, 2001, TRT 2 changed its format.
+The new programs included education, culture (documentaries, arts, culture programs and debates), news (daily agenda, economics, arts and culture), sports, various music, drama (drama series, modern adaptations, selected works from Turkish and world cinema, cartoons and series for children).

+On January 16, 2018, TRT's general manager İbrahim Eren announced the reopening of TRT 2, as a cultural and artistic channel.
+One of the goals was to produce content aimed at the youth, which had fled linear television by then.
+Since February 22, 2019, TRT Haber (TRT News Turkish) became a separate 24-hour-news channel and TRT 2 repositioned itself as a separate channel for cultural and educational programming, arts, talkshows & documentaries, replacing the educational channel TRT Okul.
+With this relaunch, the channel returned to the air after a hiatus of nearly nine years.

 Programming

 The channel has a focus on culture and arts and offers highbrow programming.